-We send all new members a welcoming email to verify password and username.
-Established members will occasionally receive information on products, services, special deals, and a newsletter.
+We send all new users a welcome email.
+Established users may occasionally receive information on products, services, special deals, and a newsletter.

-We communicate with users on a regular basis to provide requested services and in regards to issues relating to their account we reply via email or phone, in accordance with the users wishes.
+We also communicate with users on a regular basis to provide requested services and in regards to issues relating to their account.
+We reply via email or phone, in accordance with the users’ wishes.

 Aggregate Information (non-personally identifiable)

-We may use the information you have voluntarily provided to cause information, offers, products, and/or services that appear to us to be consistent with your expressed interests to be directed to you.
+We may use the personal contact information you have voluntarily provided to us to cause information, offers, products, and/or services that appear to us to be consistent with your expressed interests to be directed to you.
 This is typically accomplished by using your information to direct to you information, offers, products, and/or services from us and/or one of our affiliated companies.
-Your information may, therefore, ultimately be used for marketing purposes by us, our affiliated companies, and/or any one or more of the associated businesses with which we work, or by the host/presenter of an event.
+Your information may, therefore, ultimately be used for marketing purposes by us, our affiliated companies, any one or more the associated businesses with which we work, and/or the host of a meeting.

-You understand and agree that MeetingBurner is not responsible for the privacy practices or the content of the host/presenter and/or these other websites, and you agree that MeetingBurner is not responsible for how such information is ultimately used.
+Please be aware that after we share your information with the host of a meeting, our affiliated companies and/or any of the several businesses with which we work, we lose control over how they will use, collect, and/or disseminate your information.
+While we expect that they will not use that information other than as described herein, you understand and agree that MeetingBurner is not responsible for the privacy practices or the content of these others, and you agree that MeetingBurner is not responsible for how such information is ultimately used.